MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/0_AI-questions.md

  - [`Knowledge mining`] C. Extracting useful information from large datasets to answer specific questions. `This is the correct answer because knowledge mining involves sifting through data to find valuable insights.`
  - [`Natural language processing`] A. Analyzing text to determine the sentiment of customer reviews. `This is the correct answer because natural language processing involves understanding and interpreting human language.`

-## Q: Identifying the business benefit
+## Q14: Identifying the business benefit

 > A company hires customer service agents to handle phone and email support.
 They create a webchat bot to answer common questions automatically.
 What benefits should they expect from this webchat bot?